shudnal/valheim-trader-finder/README.md

 # Valheim Traders Finder

-Find Haldor, Hildir and Bog Witch without all the stress amd spoilers.
+Find Haldor, Hildir and Bog Witch without all the stress and spoilers.

 ## Instructions